Thank you for submitting your feedback

 A HESPA Mentoring Handbook and Code of Conduct are also available and both mentors and mentees should read these in full to ensure they understand the scheme and what is expected of them and their partner.

-HESPA Mentoring Handbook - this is a handy guide for all users of the scheme, whether mentor, mentee, or both.
+This is a handy guide for all users of the scheme, whether mentor, mentee, or both.
 It provides information about what mentoring is and isn’t, why HESPA is running a scheme, objectives of the scheme, what to expect, guidance for mentors and mentees, common dilemmas, complaints procedures, key scheme documents, contacts and FAQs.

-HESPA Mentoring Code of Conduct - this document states how mentors and mentees should behave in relation to certain things.
+This document states how mentors and mentees should behave in relation to certain things.
 It contains information and guidance on agendas, roles, confidentiality, privacy, relevance, responsibilities, boundaries, protocols, openness, respect, time and finish.

-HESPA Mentoring Confidentiality Agreement - the purpose of this document, which is signed by users of the scheme when a match is made, is to protect both the mentor and mentee from a breach in confidentiality during the mentoring process.
+The purpose of this document, which is signed by users of the scheme when a match is made, is to protect both the mentor and mentee from a breach in confidentiality during the mentoring process.

-HESPA Mentoring Contract - this contract captures information how the partnership will operate, including: goals, steps to achieving them, meeting information (frequency, duration, location), confidentiality, plans for evaluating the effectiveness of the relationship, termination details and steps to achieving goals.
+This contract captures information how the partnership will operate, including: goals, steps to achieving them, meeting information (frequency, duration, location), confidentiality, plans for evaluating the effectiveness of the relationship, termination details and steps to achieving goals.
 The form is developed by the mentee initially and agreed and signed by both parties (taking into account any amends before signing).